gjermundgaraba/bjaanes.github.io/_posts/2016-03-28-picks-of-the-month-march-2016.md

 Since I have been playing with hardware a lot during Easter vacation, my desk has been more and more messy.

-Cables, Raspberry PI&#8217;s, phone, tablet, memory cards, etc, etc. Just a bunch of stuff I &#8220;need&#8221; to have there all the time.
+Cables, Raspberry PI's, phone, tablet, memory cards, etc, etc. Just a bunch of stuff I "need" to have there all the time.

 Or not.
 I found myself less and less inclined to sit down at my messy desk.
 So I finally cleaned it, and my work actually sped up a lot!